websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 ## Starting with Liferay Commerce

-Liferay Commerce 3.0 is now bundled with Liferay Portal 7.3 CE GA6 and Liferay DXP 7.3 GA1.
+Liferay Commerce 3.0 comes bundled with Liferay Portal 7.3 CE GA6 and Liferay DXP 7.3 GA1.
 The Community Edition requires no additional Commerce-specific installation steps and can be used immediately on startup, while the Enterprise Edition requires a Liferay Commerce subscription.

 To get started, review the following options: